janelia-flyem/dvid/README.md

 Versioning and distribution follow patterns similar to distributed version control systems like git and mercurial.
 Provenance is kept in the DAG.

 _Status: Simple DAG and UUID support implemented.
 Version compression was introduced in August 2014 and is undergoing testing/refinement._

 **Denormalized Views**: For any node in the version DAG, we can choose to create denormalized views that accelerate particular access patterns.
-For example, quad trees can be created for XY, XZ, and YZ orthogonal views or sparse volumes can compactly describe a neuron.
+For example, multiscale2d (quadtree) data can be created for XY, XZ, and YZ orthogonal views or sparse volumes can compactly describe a neuron.
 The extra denormalized data is kept in the datastore until a node is archived, which removes all denormalized key­-value pairs associated with that version node.
-Views of the same data can be eventually consistent.
+Views of the same data will be eventually consistent.

 _Status: Multi-scale 2d images in XY, XZ, YZ, surface voxels and sparse volumes implemented.
 Multi-scale 3d is planned with no set timeline.
 Framework for syncing of denormalized views planned Q4 2014._

 **Flexible Data Types**: DVID provides a well­-defined interface to data type code that can be easily added by users.
 A DVID server provides HTTP and RPC APIs, authentication, authorization,